Skip to Content

 Democrats believe in strengthening Medicaid, food assistance, and other vital services by making the wealthy pay their fair share.
 We’re fighting to build an economy that works for everyone—not just billionaires and big corporations.

-I encourage you to stay connected by subscribing to my newsletter and stay connected on Facebook, Instagram, BlueSky, and Twitter.
+I encourage you to stay connected by subscribing to my newsletter and stay connected on Facebook, Instagram, YouTube, and Twitter.

 As always, it’s my honor to represent you in Congress.
 I’ll keep fighting for you.